publicdocs/uscode/assets/md/titles/usc19/us/usc/t19/ch4/stIV/ptIV/m__us_usc_t19_s1677i.md

     (c) __Action on basis of monitoring reports__

-    The administering authority shall review the information in the reports submitted by the Commission under subsection (b)(2) of this section and shall—
+    The administering authority shall review the information in the reports submitted by the Commission under subsection (b)(2) and shall—

         (1) consider the information in determining whether to initiate an investigation under section 1671a(a) or 1673a(a) of this title regarding any downstream product, and